IsaacMwendwa/Deploying-ML-Model-with-Docker-and-Amazon-ECS/README.md

 ## Deploy on Amazon ECS
 * Next we deploy the Productive Employment Prediction app on AWS ECS from DH Registry
+* The steps are as follows:
+	* Log in to AWS Management Console
+	* Search for ECS (Elastic Container Service)
+	* Create Cluster
+	* Create New Task Definition (with AWS Fargate)
+	* Input your container name from Docker Hub Repository, and configure security groups to allow connections from everywhere on our port (5000)
+	* Run Task Definition, which will download the image and deploy it in a container
+	* The running task will be accessible with the public IP address provided, coupled with port i.e ```http://public_ip_addr:port``` in your browser
+ 	* The Productive Employment Prediction Models are now deployed on Amazon ECS

 ## Contributions
 Contributions are welcome using pull requests.
 To contribute, follow these steps: